Martha Hart

 Martha Joan Hart (née Patterson; born October 31, 1966) is a Canadian philanthropist and researcher who is the widow of professional wrestler Owen Hart.
-After her husband's death in an accident at Over the Edge, Hart sued the World Wrestling Federation.
+After her husband's death in an accident at Over the Edge, Hart sued the World Wrestling Federation (now, WWE).
 She later wrote a bestselling book about her husband's life and founded a charity in his name.
 She has subsequently been involved in several legal cases involving her husband's image and has worked as a philanthropist and researcher.

-Personal life
+Early and personal life

 Hart was born Martha Joan Patterson on October 31, 1966, the youngest of eleven children.
 Her mother, Joan, battled breast cancer before Martha and her sister Virginia were born; her father left her mother when Martha was young.
 She completed two degrees at the University of Calgary in Psychology (with distinction) and Sociology (1st-class honours) before moving to England to complete a master's degree and a PhD in Social and Development Psychology at Cambridge University.
 She has since worked as a university researcher in the area of pediatrics.

 In 1982, she met her husband Owen Hart at the age of 15, while they were both still in high school.
 She attended a Stampede Wrestling event with a friend, and met Owen after recognizing him as one of the wrestlers who attended her school for a wrestling practice.
 They married on July 1, 1989, and had two children together: Oje Edward Hart and Athena Christie Hart.
 Owen died while performing a stunt on May 23, 1999, at the World Wrestling Federation (WWF)'s Over the Edge pay-per-view.
 As a result of the charitable contributions achieved through the Owen Hart Foundation, Martha was named Individual Philanthropist of the Year in 2004 by the AFP.
 She was Calgary's 2011 Champions of Learning.
 Hart was named the 2017 Goodwill Ambassador for the Monaco International Film Festival.
 Hart has had a long-standing relationship with this non-profit international special interest film festival and is also the Monaco International Film Festival's Vice President of the Angel Film Awards.
 In her spare time, she writes a popular movie blog, titled, "Movie Meanings – Main Messages" about how to find the meaning of life through the movies we watch.